The former William Perks followed by Ronald David Wood, Keith Richards, and Darryl Jones.

 No artist can approach The Beatles (and George Martin and their incredible team of engineers) as recording artists, songwriters, and conceptualists.
 They were too god-like.
 But the Stones and their aforementioned peers were within striking distance – or so it seemed.
 Now I understood why they were the “greatest.”

 As a bass player, of course I fixated on Bill Wyman.
 It took years for me to fully appreciate his playing.
-I had to find out where Bill came from: Willie Dixon.
+I discovered where Bill came from: the Willie Dixon of bass.
 It was not easy to decipher Wyman’s work on their 70s releases.
-Record pressings were thin (oil crisis anyone?) in America with poor resonance, and decent stereo equipment was out of my economic reach.
+Record pressings were thin (oil crisis anyone?) with poor resonance, and decent stereo equipment was out of my economic reach.
 Plus, we were buying 8-track and cassettes which were aurally dreadful.
 Boom boxes and car radios were not much better.

 Bill Wyman anchored The Stones for thirty years, spanning 1962 to December 1992.
 Fans and historians divide the Stones career into three distinct eras based on the service of their three lead guitarists: 1962-68 as the Brian Jones years, 1969-74 as the Mick Taylor years, and 1975 to the present day as the Ron Wood years.